-(3) Notice of a directors' meeting must be given to each director but need not be in writing.
+(3) Notice of a directors' meeting must be given to each director in writing (this can include email).

 (4) Notice of a directors' meeting need not be given to directors who waive their entitlement to notice of that meeting, by giving notice to that effect to the company not more than 7 days after the date on which the meeting is held.
 Where such notice is given after the meeting has been held, that does not affect the validity of the meeting, or of any business conducted at it.